TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-class-constants-in-25-seconds.md

 perex: |
     In PHP, we have classes with methods inside them.
 Would making all your methods `public` be a good idea?
 No, because some of them should be used only by the class they're in and not anywhere else.

     What about class constants?
+---

-PHP 7.1 introduced three types of a class constant visibility: `public`, `protected`, and `private`.
+[PHP 7.1 introduced 3 types of a class constant visibility](https://wiki.php.net/rfc/class_const_visibility): `public`, `protected`, and `private`.
 We want some constants, such as the client hostname, to be used only in the class, but others, like parameter names, to be used anywhere.

-    What if your project has 338 constants without visibility, and you don't want to do them one by one?
----

 The class constant's visibility comes in handy to make your code as tight as possible and keep your design clean.
 These are the options we have: